Fact Sheet – My Rights at Work: The Duty to Accommodate in Ontario and its Limits

 Is my employer allowed to say no to my request for accommodation?
 What does the law say?

-- Is connected to performing the job;
+- Is required to perform the job;

-- Was put in place honestly and in good faith; and
+- was put in place honestly and in good faith; and

 Example: